alexabstreiter/awesome-qa-docs/README.md

 # [AwesomeQA](https://home.awesomeqa.xyz) Docs

-AwesomeQA answers repetitive questions, generates FAQ insights, and moves your Discord knowledge to Stackoverflow using state-of-the-art AI models.
+AwesomeQA answers repetitive questions, generates FAQ insights, and manages your Discord knowledge using state-of-the-art AI models.

 ## Getting started
 To setup the bot you need the `Administrator` permission or must be the server owner.
 If you don't have the `Administrator` permission, please contact the owner of the server and ask for this permission in order to set up the bot.